 Protection from the impact part of the glove is an additional plus.
 It protects the thumb from injury when applying inaccurate or sliding blows.

-Good boxing gloves effectively extinguish the impact energy, allowing you to strike safely and accurately, enjoying it.
+Suitable boxing gloves effectively extinguish the impact energy, allowing you to strike safely and accurately, enjoying it.
 The main requirement for the stuffing is durability.

-There is also a fixation of the wrist in a boxing glove with an elastic band – it is better to abandon this option immediately, due to poor reliability.
+There is also a wrist fixation in a boxing glove with an elastic band – it is better to abandon this option immediately due to poor reliability.

 Boxing gloves are better made of genuine leather, but you can also choose artificial leather to save money.